-- 5. Angular planes can be used as a tool to evaluate the massing and height transitions of proposed developments to ensure appropriate skyview, light, and separation.
-Development within the Urban Centres and Mixed-use Corridors shall apply a minimum 45 degree rear yard angular plane measured from the abutting property line where a building transitions to an adjacent low-rise residential area. - 6.
-Ensure new development is compatible with adjacent and neighbouring development by siting and massing new buildings to avoid undue adverse impacts on adjacent properties particularly in regard to adequate privacy conditions for residential buildings and their outdoor amenity areas. - Use prominent built form to address gateway locations within the community.
+- 5. Angular planes may be used as a tool to control the size and shape of mid- and highrise buildings for such purposes as promoting transition in scale between buildings of different intensity, protecting access to sunlight and sky view for streets, parks, public and private open space, limiting shadow and overlook on neighbouring properties, and protecting specific views. - Ensure new development is compatible with adjacent and neighbouring development by siting and massing new buildings to avoid undue adverse impacts on adjacent properties particularly in regard to adequate privacy conditions for residential buildings and their outdoor amenity areas. - 7.
+Use prominent built form to address gateway locations within the community.
 Within Urban Centres, 'paired' corner buildings on either side of a street to emphasize a sense of entry. - 8.
 Locate and orient primary building entrances to public roads, and design to be visible and accessible to the public. - Screen rooftop mechanical equipment from view through architectural design that reflects the building's façade treatment.
 Add-on screening elements such as lattice are prohibited.

-Angular plane diagram - 45 degree angular plane measured from property line.
+Angular plane example - 45 degree angular plane measured from rear property line.